 Should You Get a Flu Shot?

-As temperatures begin to cool and you continue to spend time around your classmates, roommates, and closest friends, it’s easy for the flu to take the campus by storm.
+As temperatures begin to cool and you spend time around family, roommates, and closest friends, it’s easy for the flu spread.
 Living in close quarters is conducive to the spread of germs, but thankfully, there are a number of ways you can maintain your well-being and protect yourself and those around you from the flu.

 So, what measures should you take to prevent yourself from getting sick?
 Should you get a flu shot?
 You may think that you will be fine and that the flu won’t get you this year—but there are many benefits to protecting yourself and getting an influenza vaccination.
 Here are four reasons to consider getting a flu shot.